The-Kirby-Institute/Simplified-HCV-testing-model/README.md

 ```
 Note: Files in `01.DATA`,`02.Documents` and `04.Output` folder are stored locally and are not available in this online repository.

-# Set up and run the TWHCV model
+# Set up and run the Simplified HCV testing model

 All the project files are stored in the main directory and 4 main sub-directories.
 This main README file describes the overall project.

 The project code is written in `R` version 4.2.2 as R or R markdown scripts with `Rstudio` version 2022.12.0.353.